 ← Return to all blog posts

 I believe artforms improve over time.
-The more art that came before, the more we can assess what worked and what didn't—and iterate on it.
+The more art that came before, the more you can assess what worked and what didn't—and iterate on it.
 Movies, music—all of it—is often better than it was.

 - Make Happy — A truly original comedy special that doesn't forget to be funny